google/starlark-go/doc/spec.md

 unless the format string contains only a single conversion, in which case `args` itself is its operand.

-Skylark does not support the flag, width, and padding specifiers supported by Python's `%` and other variants of C's `printf`.
+Starlark does not support the flag, width, and padding specifiers supported by Python's `%` and other variants of C's `printf`.

 After the optional `(key)` comes a single letter indicating what